MichalLytek/type-graphql/docs/middlewares.md

 Middleware are pieces of reusable code that can be easily attached to resolvers and fields.
 By using middleware we can extract the commonly used code from our resolvers and then declaratively attach it using a decorator or even registering it globally.

-## Creating middleware
+## Creating Middleware

-### What are middleware?
+### What is Middleware?

-Middleware are a very powerful but also a somewhat complicated feature.
-Basically, they are functions that take 2 arguments:
+Middleware is a very powerful but somewhat complicated feature.
+Basically, middleware is a function that takes 2 arguments:

-- resolver data - the same as for resolvers (`root`, `args`, `context`, `info`)
+- resolver data - the same as resolvers (`root`, `args`, `context`, `info`)
-- the `next` function - used to control the execution of the next middleware and the resolver to which they are attached
+- the `next` function - used to control the execution of the next middleware and the resolver to which it is attached

-You might be familiar with how middleware works in [`express.js`](https://expressjs.com/en/guide/writing-middleware.html) but TypeGraphQL middleware is inspired by [`koa.js`](http://koajs.com/#application).
-The difference is that the `next` function returns a promise of the value of further middleware stack and resolver execution.
+We may be familiar with how middleware works in [`express.js`](https://expressjs.com/en/guide/writing-middleware.html) but TypeGraphQL middleware is inspired by [`koa.js`](http://koajs.com/#application).
+The difference is that the `next` function returns a promise of the value of subsequent middleware and resolver execution from the stack.

-Thanks to this it's easy to perform some action not only before resolver execution but also after.
+This makes it easy to perform actions before or after resolver execution.
 So things like measuring execution time are simple to implement:

 ```typescript
 export const ResolveTime: MiddlewareFn = async ({ info }, next) => {